algernon/madness/resources/posts/2019-04-08-git-workflows.md

  [blog:ml-vs-gh]: /blog/2018/07/24/on-git-github-and-email/

-I originally wanted to write a long explanation comparing various workflows: GitHub web UI vs GitHub with loose IDE integration vs GitHub with tight IDE integration vs E-mail-based variations.
+I originally wanted to write a long explanation comparing various workflows: A Forge's web UI vs Forge with loose IDE integration vs Forge with tight IDE integration vs E-mail-based variations.
 However, during this process I realised I don't need to go that far, I can just highlight the shortcomings of e-mail with a few examples, and then show a glimpse into the power a Forge can give us.

 <!-- more -->